 I started abstract painting during a long period of chronic ill health as it provided comfort.
 Feeling imprisoned in my own body, it followed that my mind, perhaps as a form of self-preservation 'hibernated', and abstract art became the obvious and indeed only form of self expression.

-Many layers of mixed media over the large expanse of canvas or panel offer overall depth.
+Many layers of mixed media over the expanse of canvas or panel offer overall depth.
 Emerging delicately from that expanse of what from a distance appears as solid colour are textured details evoking fresh possibilities challenging the stability of hibernation.

 Having previously worked as a picture frame restorer I developed an appreciation of the qualities of some of the traditional materials used in that field.
 Incorporating them in many of my paintings they help to provide depth and texture.